- Editorial Team

 Focus and Scope

-The objective of the journal is to provide a forum for lecturers, researchers, students, and practitioners to present their multi-discipline research in economics, business, management, and information system.
-Our journal has been indexed by World Catalogue, Bielefeld Academic Search Engine, Google Scholar and Indonesian Publication Index.
+The objective of the journal is to provide a forum for lecturers, researchers, students, and practitioners to present their research in the field of Digital Transformation.
+Our journal has been indexed by SINTA 2, Directory of Open Access Journals (DOAJ), Academic Research Index (Research BIB), Indonesia OneSearch, Garda Rujukan Digital (Garuda), Bielefeld Academic Search Engine (BASE), World Catalogue (WorldCat) and Google Scholar, and Indonesian Research Repository (Neliti).

 Peer Review Process